fox-one/mixin.fan/README.md

     ],
     "threshold": 3
   },
-  // mvm information. omit  it empty if your bot is not a MVM application "mvm": {
+  // mvm information. omit it if your bot is not a MVM application "mvm": {
     "contract_url": "https://..."
   },